DrN8PhD/VasoMoto/External-Parts-List.md

 * Luer connectors.
 But if you're reading this, it's my guess you have a box of them in your lab somewhere anyway. (c:
 * 3/16" (or 5 mm) set screws.
 The design used 4-40 thread size since I'm in the USA, but any roughly equivalent diameter will work.
 3 are needed for the pump wheel.
 * Miscellaneous M3 button cap hex machine screws.
 Nothing fancy, but the length will depend on which motor you choose.
+* [Dry-running MDS-filled nylon sleeve bearing](https://www.mcmaster.com/6294K401/).
+This is the exact one I used, and you need 3 of them.
+* [Acetal dowel pins](https://www.mcmaster.com/97155A426/).
+These are also the exact ones I use (1/8" diameter, 1/2" long; sorry to metric system colleague).
+You will need 3 total, but they come in a pack of 50.

+### Lastly:
 * *PCB with 2-channel custom instrumentation amplifier, integrated stepper motor control and 16-bit ADC (availability and cost is pending for the moment).*

 ## Note on the PCB: